Costeer/101st-Wiki/content/101st Basic Training Program/Basic Training Introduction.md

+# <span style="color:rgb(255, 192, 0)">WIP WIP WIP WIP WIP WIP WIP WIP WIP WIP </span>

-<span style="color:rgb(255, 255, 0)">For use by all members of the 101st “Hell” Battalion.
+*For use by all members of the 101st “Hell” Battalion.
 Completion of this program ensures a new cadet gains membership”.
-Inspired by the 51st “Inferno” Battalion.</span>
+Inspired by the 51st “Inferno” Battalion.*

 Welcome to the 101st Basic Cadet Training (BCT) Program – where we mold mere mortals into the fearless defenders of liberty and democracy.
 Get ready to embrace the irony of sweating profusely while reciting the Pledge of Allegiance.